-Hybrid representations generally combine explicit representations (e.g., voxels, point clouds, meshes) with implicit representations (e.g., neural fields).
-Such hybrid representations aim to capitalize on the strengths of each type of representation, such as the explicit control over geometry afforded by explicit representations, as well as the memory efficiency and flexibility of the implicit representations.
+\textbf{Hybrid 3D Representations.} Hybrid representations often combine explicit representations (e.g., voxels, point clouds, meshes) with implicit representations (e.g., neural fields).
+Such hybrid representations aim to capitalize on the strengths of each type of representation, e.g., explicit control over geometry afforded by explicit representations, as well as memory efficiency and flexibility of the implicit representations.

-\textbf{Voxels and Neural Fields.} One line of works combine voxels with neural implicit fields.
+\textit{Voxels and Neural Fields.} One line of works combine voxels with neural fields.
 NSVF \cite{liu2020neural} defines a set of neural fields which are organized in a sparse voxel-based structure, where the neural field in each cell models the local properties in that cell.
-Jiang et al. \cite{jiang2020local} present a set of overlapping voxel grid cells which store local implicit latent codes.
 SNeRG \cite{hedman2021baking} is a representation with a sparse voxel grid of diffuse color, volume density and features, where images can be rendered by an MLP in real-time.
-VolumeGAN \cite{xu20223d} represents 3D scenes in a hybrid fashion, with explicit voxel grids and NeRF-like implicit feature fields to generate novel views.
+VolumeGAN \cite{xu20223d} represents 3D scenes in a hybrid fashion, with explicit voxel grids and NeRF-like implicit feature fields.
 DiffRF \cite{muller2023diffrf} generates the neural radiance fields via a DM on a voxel grid and a volumetric rendering loss, which leads to efficient, realistic and view consistent renderings.

-\textbf{Triplane representation.} Another promising hybrid approach is the triplane representation introduced by EG3D \cite{chan2022efficient}, where the scene information is stored in three axis-aligned orthogonal feature planes, and a decoder network takes in aggregated 3D features from the three planes to predict the color and density values at each point.
-Such a representation is efficient, as it can keep the decoder small by leveraging explicit features from the triplanes, while the triplanes scale quadratically instead of cubically (as compared to dense voxels) in terms of the memory requirement.
-Shue et al. \cite{shue20233d} generate neural fields in a triplane representation with DM for generation of high-fidelity and diverse scenes.
+\textit{Triplane.} Another promising hybrid approach is the triplane representation introduced by EG3D \cite{chan2022efficient}, where the scene information is stored in three axis-aligned orthogonal feature planes, and a decoder network takes in aggregated 3D features from the three planes to predict the color and density values at each point.
+This representation is efficient, as it can keep the decoder small by leveraging explicit features from the triplanes, while the triplanes scale quadratically instead of cubically (as compared to dense voxels) in terms of the memory requirement.
+Shue et al. \cite{shue20233d} generate neural fields in a triplane representation with a DM for generation of high-fidelity and diverse scenes.

-\textbf{Others.} Other approaches have also been explored for representing 3D scenes.
-SRN \cite{sitzmann2019scene} represents the 3D scenes implicitly while formulating the image formation as a differentiable ray-marching algorithm, allowing it to be trained with only 2D images and their camera poses.
-NeuMesh \cite{yang2022neumesh} uses a mesh-based implicit field for editing of the scene's geometry and texture.
-Point-NeRF \cite{xu2022point} explores a point-based neural radiance field.